Discussion threads (usually just called threads) are where your group can discuss a topic, exchange information and make decisions together.

 To highlight your role within the discussion, or to let people know why you’re here, you can update your title from the members card.
 The title will display next to your name wherever it appears within the thread.

 You can delete your own comments at any time.
 If you’re the coordinator of a group you can delete any comments in any of the threads in the group.
 If you started a thread, you can delete that thread, or any comments within it.

 Moving comments to a new thread (Forking)

 Sometimes a comment is useful, but off topic for the thread.
-In this case you can start a new discussion, selecting the comments to take into it from the current thread.
+In this case you can start a new discussion (forking), selecting the comments you want to take into it from the original thread.

 Moving threads between groups

 You may want to move threads between groups and subgroups to keep things organised.
 You can do this with the move thread option in the dropdown menu at the top of the thread.

 To keep the list of discussions on your group page relevant, you can close threads which people don’t need to see.